formal-verification-research/modular_noc_FMCAD25_artifact/README.md

 The files ending in .csv are the raw data from `modest simulate` formatted in a csv file, and the files ending in .time.txt contain the simulation specification and time that it took to complete the simulation.

+To replicate the plots from the submission we provide a plotting script using Matplotlib in Python.
+If you are using the docker image, simply run `python3 python/plots.py` to generate the plots.
+Otherwise, first ensure that you have Matplotlib and Pandas installed before running the script.

+Plots can be viewed in Docker desktop by going to "Containers" (in the leftside menu bar), then clicking on "modular_noc", then selecting "files", then navigating to the /home/plots/ directory.